About

 If you find anything I write about interesting and want to talk about it, or just to talk in general, you can get in contact via email at adam AT englebright DOT co DOT uk.
 I have found reaching out to writers in this way to be tremendously rewarding, so would strongly encourage you to do so for me.

-I no longer use social media, except Linkedin for very occasional work stuff.
+I no longer use social media, except Linkedin for occasional work stuff.